 Receptions are the face of every organization.
 They are the first people your customers engage with…

 Whether your team is working from home full time or slowly transitioning back to the office, there is no reason their productivity needs to suffer.
-In fact, many companies that were previously resistant to remote work have found that the quality of work during the COVID necessitated work from home period has not suffered, and many are extending work from home options into 2021*.
+In fact, many companies that were previously resistant to remote work have found that the quality of work during the COVID necessitated work from home period has not suffered.

 However, working remotely does have its challenges.
 There are a few necessary steps your organization and managers should take to ensure that your team members have access to the materials and support they need to work as effectively as they do at the office.

 With the increasing trend of remote work from home, you may be able to get away with working on an iPad on the occasional sick day or snowstorm.
 But a longer-term work from home reality requires that workers have a setup that offers them the same technology that they have at the office – or at least as close to it as possible.

 Whether that's a second computer monitor or industry-specific specialized hardware or software licenses, be sure all your employees have the tools they need to get work done.

 Even with the best software and communication technology available, workers will run into problems when they are at home, and their documents and packages are at the office.
 Furthermore, your re-opening process will be that much more difficult with six months' worth of mail and packages filling the mailroom and overflowing into the hallways and nearby rooms.

 Get ahead of the issues and clear the clutter with digital mailroom software like PackageX Mailroom.
 As soon as it is safe for some essential employees to return to the office, you can open the mailroom to everyone, no matter their physical location.